radiantlogic-v8/documentation-new/documentation/global-identity-builder-guide/link-groups/naming-context.md

 ---
 title: Create a root naming context for global profile identities and groups
-description: Create a root naming context for global profile identities and groups
+description: Learn how to create a root naming context in RadiantOne that aggregates existing groups along with the virtual view containing the unique list of users created with the Global Identity Builder.
 ---

 # Create a root naming context for global profile identities and groups